datastats01/startup-outcome-analysis/README.md

 - **Key insights from Feature Importance Bar Chart:**
     - Revenue is the most important feature, meaning startups with higher revenue strongly influence predictions.
     - Product traction is the second most important feature, showing user growth matters a lot.
-    - Features like founder background and investor type have low importance, meaning they do not strongly affect predictions.
-    - Financial and performance-based metrics are more important than categorical features.
+    - Founder background and investor type contribute less to the model compared to financial and usage-based features.

 ---